crimsonlmaoo/crimsonlmaoo/README.md

 14, i like Breachers and R6.

 1-2 years of Unity experience
-1 and a half years of C# experience
-Past projects:
+2 years of C#, html, css, some js, and learn XML/XAML Past projects:
-Crimson Client
+Crimson Client,
-Project Gift (lethal company cheat)
+Project Gift (lethal company cheat),
 Project Sorry (left in the past.)

 ---------------------------------------------